blahosyl/spicy/README.md

 #### Alternative color themes

-To facilitate users being able to [customize the look of the site](#dopamine-design), the blog offers a selection of color themes that users can chose from.
+To facilitate users being able to [customize the look of the site](#dopamine-design), the blog offers a selection of color themes that users can choose from.

 #### Planning and prioritization